-RESOURCES FOR PARENTS IN SOCCER AND OTHER AREAS FOR INSPIRING OUR CHILDREN
+RESOURCES FOR PARENTS IN SOCCER positive INSPIRATION for OUR CHILDREN through soccer

 This page is a resource for soccer parent advice.
 You want what's best for your child, not just in terms of participating in youth soccer, but in all aspects of your kid's life.